Employment Law in Illinois

 If you’ve been injured on the job in Illinois, you might be entitled to workers’ compensation benefits.
 This includes payments for lost wages and past or future medical bills that resulted from your workplace injury.

-In order to be eligible for workers’ compensation, you must meet these requirements:
+To be eligible for workers’ compensation, you must meet these requirements:

 • You must be an employee.